2lastview/ClicklessTextEnricherApplication/README.md

 This repository contains the source code for the haello Android application.
 It uses [**haello RESTful web service**](https://github.com/2lastview/haello-Rest-Service) to extract text from images and translate said text into a specified language.
 Further it gives you the possibility to enrich this translation with information from Wikipedia, Wiktionary and Google.
-This repository contains the source code for haello.

 ## Description